Nothing is Free

 Increasing the number of free features, on the other hand, typically reduces conversion rates.
 Conversion in this context refers to converting free users into paying customers; the conversion rate is the number of free users that upgrade to the premium version.
 As advertising has become a negligible source of income in most freemium business models, customers of the premium version are the most important (if not the only) source of income.
 This makes the conversion rate a key metric in the design of freemium models.

 Typically, conversion rates for internet- based products and services range between 1.5 to 5 percent of all users.
-Giving away more free features reduces this already low rate even further.
+Giving away more free features can reduce this already low rate even further.

 How much should we charge?